saltstack/salt/doc/topics/troubleshooting/yaml_idiosyncrasies.rst

     - alpha: "\u0251"
     - Alef: "\u05d0"

+A list of available Unicode characters can be found here:

 .. _`List of Unicode characters`: http://en.wikipedia.org/wiki/List_of_Unicode_characters

-You can help figuring out the number also by using python expression:
+Python can also be used to discover the Unicode number for a character:

 .. code-bloc:: python
     repr(u"Text with wrong characters i need to figure out")

-This shell command can help you find wrong characters in your SLS files:
+This shell command can find wrong characters in your SLS files:

 .. code-block: shell
     find . -name '*.sls'  -exec  grep --color='auto' -P -n '[^\x00-\x7F]' \{} \;